-Disney officially replaced their FastPass service on Dec 8, 2021, with the new paid Lightning Lanes.
-These work almost exactly the same way as Disney FastPasses, except you’ve gotta pay for them — to the tune of $20 per person, per day via Disney’s Genie+.
+Disney officially replaced their FastPass service on Dec 8, 2021, with the new Lightning Lanes.
+While they’re similar to Disney FastPasses, there’s a big difference: You’ve gotta pay for them — to the tune of $20 per person, per day via Disney’s Genie+.

 And some rides require “Individual LIghtning Lane” tickets, which cost $7 – $20 each, depending on the ride and season.
 Regardless of which LIghtning Lane you’ve bought, you can only use one pass per ride per day.